-Student loans can be used to pay a college’s cost of attendance, and the cost of attendance includes transportation, so can you use student loans to buy a car?
+You can use student loans to pay for a college’s cost of attendance, and the cost of attendance includes transportation, so can you use student loans to buy a car?

 You cannot use student loans to buy a car.

-If you live off campus, having a car may be a necessity, but it isn’t required by the college.
+If you live off campus, having a car may be a necessity, but the college doesn’t require it.
 Some colleges even ban students from having a car on campus because they need to prioritize limited parking for faculty and staff.
 You also can’t pay for the purchase of a car with financial aid funds.

 Although the law defines the cost of attendance as including an allowance for transportation costs, the intention is to cover the incremental costs of traveling from home to school and back, not the cost of purchasing a car.